BenCaiello/PalmettoBUG/docs/source/MakingPixelClassifier.rst

 will be at handling all the diverse images of your project.
-In general, it is good to make labels in multiple locations and contexts across the images, and to have different classes’ labels next to each other at points, since labeling the border regions between classes can help the classifier better distinguish between the classes.
+In general, it is good to make labels in multiple locations and contexts across the images, and to have different classes’ labels next to each other at least some of the time, since labeling the border regions between classes can help the classifier better distinguish between the classes.

 Finally, once you are satisfied with the labelings that you have